apioo/fusio/README.md

   Choose as account type "Administrator".

 You can verify the installation by visiting the `FUSIO_URL` with a browser.
-You should see a API response that the installation was successful.
-The backend is available at `/fusio/`.
+You should see an API response that the installation was successful.

 In case you want to install Fusio on a specific database you need to adjust the `driver` parameter at the `configuration.php` file: